Our team

 Anne has worked in the Agency since 2006 as HR Manager and has more than 20 years' experience working as a human resource professional for corporate and non-corporate commonwealth entities.
 Anne holds a Graduate Diploma in Management.

-Penelope is the Executive Manager, Education and Research at the Workplace Gender Equality Agency, translating research and evidence into guidance and resources that employers can use to understand and improve workplace gender equality in their organisation.
+As the Executive Manager for Education and Research, Jaclyn leads the team responsible for translating research and evidence into guidance and resources for employers to enhance and improve gender equality in their workplaces.

 Tori Gooding - Gender Equality Programs Executive Manager